-Every time an Old Testament Israelite turned around, there was a sacrifice.
+Throughout the Old Testament times, God has taught His people the importance of a sacrifice.
+A sacrifice is a substitute that God will accept for you and in your place.
 God kept the idea of sacrifice and the shedding of blood in front of His Old Testament people from the beginning.
 God never wanted them to forget how serious their sin was; and that it was going to take the shedding of blood to cover over their sins.
 Every sacrifice in the Old Testament pointed forward to the greatest sacrifice of all, the sacrifice of Jesus, the Son of God, and His death on the cross.

-And there were many sacrifices in the Old Testament.
+There were many sacrifices in the Old Testament.
 You are probably familiar with some of them.

-- → The first occurred in the Garden of Eden, right after Adam and Eve sinned by disobeying God's Word.
+- The first occurred in the Garden of Eden, right after Adam and Eve sinned by disobeying God's Word.
 God finds Adam and Eve hiding in the bushes; and He covers them with the skin of animals.
-Their nakedness -- which represented their sin at the time -- was covered over by the sacrifice. - → The first thing Noah did when he and his family stepped off the Ark was to offer a sacrifice to God.
-God accepted this sacrifice and it was pleasing to Him.
+Their nakedness -- which represented their sin at the time -- was covered over by the sacrifice.
+The animal died so that they could live. - → The first thing Noah did when he and his family stepped off the Ark was to offer a sacrifice to God.
+God accepted this sacrifice and it was pleasing to Him. - → Abraham, Isaac, and Jacob, the great Patriarchs of the Old Testament, built altars and frequently made sacrifices to the Lord their God.

 1This faith in the sacrifice to come, (for them He was known as the "Messiah") is what saved the Old Testament people.
-They looked forward to the Savior who would come for them; just as we look back to the Savior who did come for us.
+In faith, they looked forward to the Savior who would come for them; just as we look back in faith to the Savior who did come for us.
 The faithful priests and Levites would have been teaching this to the Old Testament people.
-Their faith in the Savior (Messiah) to come saved them, just as our faith in Jesus (Christ) who has come saves us.
-The only difference is what side of the time line one lives on.
-Faith in Jesus is what saves, in both the Old and the New Testament times,
+Their faith in the Savior (Messiah) to come saved them, just as our faith in Jesus (Christ/Messiah) who has come saves us.
+The only difference is what side of the timeline one lives on.
+Faith in Jesus is what saves, in both the Old and the New Testament times.

-- → Abraham, Isaac, and Jacob, the great Patriarchs of the Old Testament, built altars and made sacrifices to the Lord their God. - In the 10th plague on Egypt, the Angel of death swept over Egypt killing all the firstborn sons.
+- In the 10th plague on Egypt, the Angel of death swept over Egypt killing all the firstborn sons.
 God told the Israelites to sacrifice a lamb that night; and that Passover Lamb died so that the Israelites could live; the Angel of death passed over their homes that night. - → Throughout the history of the Israelites, at both the Tabernacle and later at the Temple in Jerusalem, God required a morning and evening sacrifice for the nation of Israel.
-These were daily reminders of the seriousness of their sin, and that it was going to take the shedding of blood to cover over their sins. - The pinnacle of sacrifices in the Old Testament was the Day of Atonement.
+For centuries, these were daily reminders of the seriousness of their sin, and that it was going to take the shedding of blood to cover over their sins. - The pinnacle of sacrifices in the Old Testament was the Day of Atonement.
 The Day of Atonement was a grand and elaborate ritual in which the High Priest would take the blood of the sacrifice into the Holy of Holies and sprinkle that blood on the Ark of the Covenant, which contained the stone tablets of the 10 Commandments.
 The sprinkled blood covered over the sins of the people, represented by the 10 Commandments.

-Every time an Old Testament Israelite turned around, there was a sacrifice.
-Not one of these sacrifices could take away sins, but every single one of them pointed forward to Jesus, Who's sacrificial blood on the cross takes away the sins of the world.
+There were many sacrifices in the Old Testament.
+Yet, not one of these sacrifices could take away sins.
+Every single one of them pointed forward to Jesus, Who's sacrificial blood on the cross takes away the sins of the world.